-Phrase or Abbreviation Description or explanation Operator Objection Mechanism As defined at The Enhanced Partnership Plans and Schemes (Objections) Regulations 2018 Qualifying Bus Service A registered local bus service with one or more stopping place within the geographical area of the Enhanced Partnership, with the exception of services stated in Section 2.3.4 of this document.
+Phrase or Abbreviation Description or explanation Qualifying Bus Service A registered local bus service with one or more stopping place within the geographical area of the Enhanced Partnership, with the exception of services stated in Section 2.3.4 of this document.
 For the avoidance of doubt, a list of Qualifying Bus Services will be published at the start of each the council financial year.
 In addition, any tendered service on which the tendering authority takes the revenue risk will not be subject to the Operator Objection mechanism, consistent with The Enhanced Partnership Plans and Schemes (Objections) Regulations 2018.
-TfL Transport for London
+Requirements Those requirements placed on all Qualifying Bus Services other than where exemptions are agreed by the EP Board, identified in Appendix C which shall be deemed as such for the purposes of s.138C 2000 Act.
+TfL Transport for London ZEBs Zero Emission Buses